SQE-Testers/Assignment_3/Muneeb_Documentation/Reliability_Magento.md

 - Auto Scaling solutions
 - Optimizing usage for low costs

+### Multiple Master Server
+Adobe Commerce offers number of scalability advantages, including the ability to use three separate master databases for different functional areas of the Magento application.

+Checkout, orders, and product data can all each use a separate master databases that you can optionally replicate.
+This separation independently scales load from website checkouts, order management activities, website browsing, and merchandising activities, depending on your needs.
+These changes provide considerable flexibility in how the database tier can be scaled.Multi-master replication is a method of database replication which allows data to be stored by a group of computers, and updated by any member of the group.
+All members are responsive to client data queries

 ### Continuous Data Backup

 Magento do continous data backup for it users.